actlab-genesys/GeneSys/examples/README.md

 For energy simulations, set --mode energy

 ## 4. RTL Simulation
-In this section, we simulate ***layer0_conv_bias_relu1*** in RTL simulation using Vivado.
+In this section, we simulate one layer from the Resnet50 benchmark, ***layer0_conv_bias_relu1***, in RTL simulation using Vivado.
 Currently we support RTL simulation on Xilinx Vivado since we use Xilinx AXI Verificaition IP.

 ### Step 1: Create a GeneSys Vivado Project
 Create an Vivado GeneSys project and add the files in the following directories as design sources, and set the systolic_fpga_tb.sv as top module.